 - The board concentrates on the governance role, stewarding the district vision and goals, and tracking district progress while leaving district operations to the superintendent.

-- The board prioritizes discussions and actions that focus on the needs, well-being, and achievement of students, avoiding small talk and personal All board actions and policies align with the goal of enhancing student learning and success.
+- The board prioritizes discussions and actions that focus on the needs, well-being, and achievement of students, avoiding small talk and personal agendas.
+All board actions and policies align with the goal of enhancing student learning and success.

 - Meetings are punctual, student-focused, efficient, and effective.
 The board consistently sticks to the business at hand and members arrive prepared, having read the information well ahead of time.